Inside (2007 film)

 Inside (À l'intérieur) is a 2007 French horror film directed by Julien Maury and Alexandre Bustillo in their directorial debut, written by Bustillo, and starring Béatrice Dalle and Alysson Paradis.
 The plot focuses on a mourning widow on the verge of giving birth, who is attacked in her home by a mysterious intruder on Christmas Eve.

-The film was theatrically released in France on June 13, 2007, and received positive reviews from film critics, with some citing it as part of the New Extremity movement.
+The film was theatrically released in France on June 13, 2007, and received positive reviews from film critics, with some citing it as part of the New French Extremity movement.

 Plot

 On Christmas Eve, four months after expectant mother Sarah Scarangella survives a car crash that kills her husband, she makes final preparations for her delivery the following day.
 Her baby is overdue.
 Still reeling from her husband's death, Sarah has grown moody and depressed.
 She turns down her mother's request to stay with her for the night and has asked her employer Jean-Pierre to take her to the hospital for her eventual delivery.

 That evening, a mysterious, unidentified woman arrives at Sarah's door, asking to use the telephone to call for help.
 Sarah lies that her husband is sleeping and she does not want to be disturbed, but the woman tells her that she knows that he is dead.
 When the visitor persists on coming in, Sarah, a professional photographer, attempts to take her photo through a window and telephones the police.
 When they arrive, the woman has already vanished.
 The police assure Sarah that she will be fine, arranging to have a patrol car visit throughout the night.

 Upon developing her photos, Sarah recognizes the woman in the background of an earlier photo she had taken, indicating she was stalking Sarah.
 Sarah telephones Jean-Pierre, asking to have the photos enhanced.
 As she goes to bed, the woman arrives in the bedroom, awakening Sarah with scissors puncturing her pregnant belly.
 Sarah fights the visitor off (who slashes part of Sarah's face with the scissors) and locks herself in the bathroom, where the woman tries to gain entry.
 The woman makes clear that her intentions are to take Sarah's child for herself.